 “They’re not as good as they sound,” Joe assured her knowledgeably.
 “All they do is exchange money; they don’t create it.”

 “Exactly,” said Spanky.
-“If you need to change galleons into sickles, or wizard money into Muggle money, all you have to do is fertilize the tree with money, then pick the fruit and open it up and — voila! — the equivalent amount of whatever kind of currency you want is inside.
+“If you need to change galleons into sickles, or wizard money into Muggle money, all you have to do is fertilize the tree with money, then pick the fruit and open it up, and – voila! – the equivalent amount of whatever kind of currency you want is inside.
 Money trees give a much better exchange rate than goblins, but they’re hard on the soil and they suffer from a lot of pests, such as the spendthrift vine, embezzleworms, and inflationary fungus.
 They’re also very difficult to graft, so they’re close to extinction.”

 “Where does this Niblet character live again?”
 Sadie asked with studied innocence.

 Spanky ignored her.
 “There were a lot of rare treasures in that garden, a lot of good reasons for all that protection.
 Sir Lionel had one of the few Dentistrees ever found on British soil.
 He used to let the village children chew on its leaves, which did more for our dental health than monthly visits to the dentist would have.
-He had a Valenvine, which every year on the fourteenth of February produced a crop of chocolate-covered cordial cherries.
+He had a Valenvine, which every year on February 14 produced a crop of chocolate-covered cordial cherries.
 He had a Truffle Bush, distantly related to the Whomping Willow, that was trained to dig up truffles, and a Flowsha Bush whose cuttings mimicked the favorite flower of anyone who looked at them.